CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     git clone https://github.com/CityBrainChallenge/KDDCup2021-CityBrainChallenge-starter-kit.git

-After having pull down the docker image and clone the starter-kit, you could run a docker container and run the code in the starter-kit repo.
+Having pulled down the docker image and cloned the starter-kit, you can run a docker container and run the code in the starter-kit repo.

 .. code-block::